senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **searchByAttributes**

     - Searches for entities that match or relate to the provided attributes.
-        - ????
-Contact Senzing support about search profile.
+        - The default search profile is SEARCH.
+Alternatively, INGEST may be used.

 1. **whyEntities**